-d.
+- c.
+Describe any structures on the site.
+Existing pavement and sidewalk. - d.
 Will any structures be demolished?
 If so, what?

-Small ticket booth and storage area under existing stadium.
+None.

-e.
+- e.
 What is the current zoning classification of the site?

-PPF

-f.
+Commercial - f.
 What is the current comprehensive plan designation of the site?

-PF

-g.
+Commercial - g.
 If applicable, what is the current shoreline master program designation of the site?

-NA

-- h.
+None. - h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify.
-Site is within aquifer recharge area - i.
+No. - i.
 Approximately how many people would reside or work in the completed project?

-Not applicable

-j.
+N/A - j.
 Approximately how many people would the completed project displace?

-k.
-Proposed measures to avoid or reduce displacement impacts, if any:

-L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:

-Submit plans and applications to City for staff review.

-m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any:
+None. - k.
+Proposed measures to avoid or reduce displacement impacts, if any: None. - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: The site is already an existing intersection.
+We will be improving the intersection with this project to ease the traffic congestion in this particular area. - m.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: None.

-NA